 Shane says the company delivers a better value by eliminating the middle man.
 That message may be copyable, but the delivery isn’t.

 By using radio, he explains in this blog post, the customer can imagine exactly what THEY envision as the most beautiful style of jewelry, rather than seeing an ad with someone else’s definition.
 Shane reminds us in commercials that the company stands behind the product with a lifetime warranty, has non-commissioned salespeople, and features the largest selection of diamonds in every market they serve.

 The commercials use humor, and are sometimes admittedly corny.
 Free lifetime cleaning is like “a spa for your jewelry,” he says.
 Last year’s holiday commercials featured clueless men who “blew it” by getting their girlfriends or wives utilitarian gifts like vacuum cleaners.
 Then, Tom Shane got the women on the phone to find out what they REALLY wanted – and of course it was jewelry.

 Tom Shane’s commercials are entertaining, and even if contrived, communicate a real-life and approachable quality that’s inviting to customers who want an easy, low-pressure buying environment, and the best bang for the buck.

 Shane says he knows there are people who hear his voice and immediately change the station.
 But when they’re in the market for jewelry, they pay attention.
 They immediately connect his voice with the company.
-And that makes Shane Co commercials, delivered by the one and only Tom Shane, our Uncopyable Rock Star of the week.
+And that makes Shane Co commercials, delivered by the one and only Tom Shane, an Uncopyable Rock Star.